Is ASQ a diagnostic tool?

 What do IT Directors need to know to export student information from PowerSchool, Skyward and other student school systems into ASQ Online?

 Brookes Publishing created a document for importing student data from a variety of systems.
 Please see the instructions.

 Who pays for the computer-generated reports?

-The fee of $.40 per screen will be charged when the screening is finalized.
-KSDE will pay for the Kindergarten Readiness Snapshot screens from August 1 to September 20.
+The fee of $.35 per screen will be charged when the screening is finalized.
+KSDE will pay for ASQ Online subscriptions and for the per-screening fees.
 There are no fees associated with the computer-generated reports that compile data for the classroom teachers or administrators (i.e., Screening Scores, Screening Results, and Aggregate Results).